-The Company recorded an income tax expense of \$76,758 and \$0 for the six months ended June 30, 2014 and 2013, respectively.
-The Company has provided a valuation allowance for the full amount of its net deferred tax assets since realization of any future benefit from deductible temporary differences, net operating loss carryforwards and research and development credits is not more-likely-than-not to be realized at June 30, 2014 and December 31, 2013.
+The Company recorded an income tax benefit of \$76,758 and \$0 for the three months ended September 30, 2014 and 2013, respectively and \$0 for each of the nine months ended September 30, 2014 and 2013.
+The Company has provided a valuation allowance for the full amount of its net deferred tax assets since realization of any future benefit from deductible temporary differences, net operating loss carryforwards and research and development credits is not more-likely-than-not to be realized at September 30, 2014 and December 31, 2013.
 Under the Internal Revenue Code, certain substantial changes in the Company's ownership may result in a limitation on the amount of net operating loss carryforwards that can be used in future years.
 The Company's net operating loss carryforwards and research and development tax credits may be limited for use in a future annual period.